Dnefedkin/docs/content/getting-started/index.md

 ./cloudprober --config_file /tmp/cloudprober.cfg
 ```

-You'll see probe metrics at the URL: http://hostname:9313/metrics and at the
+You'll see probe metrics at the URL: http://hostname:9313/metrics and at
 stdout:

 ```